 - Does not require any additional booster pumps

 This is a great product from Hayward, which is both efficient and effective.
 It comes with the POOLCLEANER™ technology and the patented self-adjusting turbine vanes.
 This feature ensures that the cleaner moves even at low pressure.
 The folding design of the vanes helps larger debris to move through the cleaner easily.

 Other great features include the pre-programmed internal steering system and the adjustable skirt.
 Its steering system enables the cleaner to stop and reverse periodically, thus making it cover the entire pool.
 And also prevents it from getting stuck in one place.
 The adjustable skirt helps clean effectively even with uneven surfaces by going over the obstacle while the suction motion continues.
 Its tires come with robust treads to help the cleaner navigate uneven surfaces and slopes.

 This was one of the easiest to install of all the suction-side pool cleaners we reviewed.
-Designed for in-ground pools, it also had a very quiet operation.
+Designed for in-ground pools, it also had a tranquil operation.
 It comes with self-adjusting valves (Flowkeeper valves)that regulate the water flow automatically and ensure effective cleaning even with a low HP pool pump.
 It has a round disc design with 36-fins that provide adequate adhesion and help navigate drains and other fittings.

 It is a great choice for first-time automatic pool buyers because of its ease of installation and low intervention operation.
 The maintenance too should be less often as it has only one moving part.
 You might need to buy a separate leaf skimmer to add to the cleaner if you get a lot of large debris and leaves.